mcdemarco/the-new-kitchen-cookbook/fish/salmonSteaks.md

 If you don't have wasabi powder, powdered or fresh mustard will do.

 You can substitute maple syrup for the honey, making this a lot like my [Maple Broiled Salmon](../fish/broiledSalmon.md).
+This is the version I've used for sockeye; when cooking filets I do 15--20 minutes at 300°, depending on thickness.